Be sure to check out my new Blog!

 I'm a Part-time ("Bench-Top") woodworker, I believe that a shop doesn't have to be huge or expensive to create beautiful furniture or crafts quickly.
 My goal is to help you maximize your shop space.

 Although I wish I could spend more time or money in my shop, I can't.
 I use bench-top machines, home-made jigs, and an efficient layout in order to maximize the output potential of my garage shop and minimize the amount of time to set up for each project.

 I grew up in a home where making was the norm, so I get my passion for it honestly.
 I also love to teach others, probably something inherited also...
-My father is a retired shop teacher, contractor and builder who loves to tinker and build in his dream shop...and of course still teach others about woodworking.
-My mother is an elementary teacher who has a passion for creativity and teaching others.
+My father (deceased 2018) was a retired shop teacher, contractor and builder who loved to tinker and build in his dream shop...and of course teach others about woodworking.
+My mother is a retired elementary teacher who has a passion for creativity and teaching others.
 She is full of life and cares deeply for those around her.

 Typical projects include: